Intel CEO plays down concerns about tech spending

 Before declaring that Intel is a serious player in the mobile market, many investors are waiting to see how successful the new handsets become with consumers.
 Growing expectations that Intel will be able to compete have fueled gains in its shares in recent months.

-Intel is heavily promoting a PC category it has dubbed ultrabooks, similar to Apple Inc's Macbook Air and offering some of the technological chic of the iPad and other tablets.
+Intel is heavily promoting a PC category it has dubbed ultrabooks, similar to Apple Inc's (AAPL.O) Macbook Air and offering some of the technological chic the iPad and other tablets epitomize.

 Demonstrations of future gadgets, including an ultrabook with a touchscreen display, won polite applause.
 But analysts said they heard little to reduce concerns that Intel may sacrifice profit margins on sales of its processors to make ultrabooks affordable and help drive sales.